 Figure 11: Notebook for Car Wash Model 4.4 Block Development The block development environment is one of Extend's most powerful features.
 While the majority of Extend's users find the pre-built constructs sufficient for their needs, the block development environment provides a way for users to expand the modeling capabilities to perform unusual or highly specialized tasks.
 Extend's open architecture allows you to access the structure of any block that is shipped with Extend.
-By opening the structure, you may edit the icon, dialog, help text, and script of the block.
+By opening the structure, you may edit the icon, dialog, help text, and programming code of the block.
 You can modify the interface and functionality of any block or create a new block from scratch.
-ModL is the scripting language used to define the behavior of the block.
-With a C-like syntax, ModL provides powerful high-level functions and features while having a familiar look and feel for users with experience programming in C. In addition, external XCMDs and DLLs can be called from within ModL giving you the option of programming in any language.
+ModL is the powerful and flexible language used to define the behavior of the block.
+This language provides high-level functions and features while having a familiar look and feel for users with experience programming in C. In addition, external XCMDs and DLLs can be called from within ModL giving you the option of programming in any language.
 This level of extensibility has prompted many users to develop libraries of custom blocks for specific industries.
 Users and third-party developers have created libraries for modeling many systems including neural networks, control systems, bulk manufacturing systems, chemical processes, silicon wafer fabrication, pulp and paper mills, and radio and microwave communication systems.
+4.5 Scripting Since Extend was created from the ground up as a graphical simulation tool, much of the process of defining a model was originally dependent on user interaction.
+For example, the user places blocks on the model worksheet, connects blocks together by drawing a connection between the two, defines the block's behavior by double-clicking the block to open its dialog and filling the appropriate parameters, etc. Scripting is a feature that allows models to be created and/or modified through a suite of ModL functions.
+With this functionality, users can create their own objects that can automatically build and modify models.
+With scripting, users can develop their own model building "wizards" or self-modifying models.
+Without having to rely on general-purpose "wizards" provided by the software vendor, users can develop "wizards" specific to their needs and can have complete control over the level of detail and accuracy resultant from automated model building.
+Coupled with Extend's ability to communicate with other applications using interprocess communication (IPC), scripting provides an easy way to allow other applications to control every aspect of Extend including building the model, importing/exporting data, and running the simulation.
 5 SUMMARY As demonstrated above, the ease-of-use of a graphical simulator and the power and flexibility of a simulation language are not mutually exclusive.
 By providing an intuitive interface along with an extensive authoring and development environment, Extend has succeeded in combining the best of both simulation worlds.
-REFERENCES - Imagine That, Inc. 1995.
+REFERENCES - Imagine That, Inc. 1997.
 Extend Software Manual.
-San Jose, CA. - Krahl, David.
-1996.
-Modeling with Extend, In Proceedings of the 1996 Winter Simulation Conference, ed.
-J. Charnes, D. Morrice, C. Brunner, J. Swain, 578-583.
-IEEE Piscataway, NJ.
-AUTHOR BIOGRAPHY JIM RIVERA is partly responsible for block development and technical support for Extend at Imagine That, Inc. Mr. Rivera received a BS in 1993 in Electrical Engineering from Michigan State University.
-Prior to joining Imagine That, Inc. Mr. Rivera worked as design and analysis engineer in the nuclear power and automotive industries.
+San Jose, CA. - Rivera, Jim.
+1997.
+Modeling with Extend, 1997 Winter Simulation Conference Proceedings, ed.
+S. Andradóttir, K. Healy, D. Withers, B. Nelson, 674-679.
+IEEE, Piscataway, NJ.
+AUTHOR BIOGRAPHY JIM RIVERA is a senior software developer with Imagine That, Inc. whose responsibilities range from the development of the Extend program and its libraries to manual writing and technical support.
+Mr. Rivera received a BS in 1993 in Electrical Engineering from Michigan State University.
+Prior to joining Imagine That, Inc., Mr. Rivera worked as design and analysis engineer with the Nuclear Power Department at Wisconsin Electric and as a design engineer with the Powertrain Division of General Motors.